plone/documentation/docs/contributing/core/plip-review.md

     Are they properly internationalized?
 - Are there any performance considerations?
     Has the implementer addressed them, if so?
+- For changes in the UI, are they accessible for people using assisted technologies?

 ### Bugs

 - Are there any bugs?
     Nothing is too big nor small.
-- Do fields handle wacky data?
+- Do fields handle wacky, incomplete or harmful data?
     How about strings in date fields, or nulls in required?
 - Is validation up to snuff and sensical?
     Is it too restrictive or not restrictive enough?